 Last week, U.S. stocks entered a bear market, a designation triggered when the Dow Jones Industrial Average declined to 20% below a recent high.

-The economic shift came remarkably fast, with two primary factors at play: a rapid rise in severity around the new coronavirus and a surprise decision by Saudi Arabia to flood the global oil market, sending prices for that all-important commodity downward.
+The decline came remarkably fast, with two primary factors at play: a rapid rise in severity around the new coronavirus and a surprise decision by Saudi Arabia to flood the global oil market, sending prices for that all-important commodity downward.

 At the outset of 2020, those two issues weren’t anywhere on the global business radar.
 And yet here we are, still before the dawn of spring, facing economic uncertainty the likes of which we have not known since the 2008 recession.

-It’s all a not-so-gentle reminder that when it comes to trying to run a business, there’s only so much planning an owner or manager can actually do.
+It’s all a not-so-gentle reminder that when it comes to trying to run a business (in recycling or any other sector), there’s only so much planning an owner or manager can actually do.
 Inevitably, sweeping factors affecting the operation will come in fast and unannounced, in some cases changing the entire landscape in which we all operate.

-And make no mistake: The economic turmoil is going to affect the business of electronics recovery in North America.
+And make no mistake: The economic turmoil is going to affect the business of materials recovery in North America.
 The key for operators is moving forward in an educated manner.

 First, know the uncertainty is hardly over.
 Though we have entered a bear market, day-to-day volatility has been the norm, and it’s too early to really say how prolonged this economic struggle may turn out to be.
 A quick reversal is not out of the question.